Worm was right there with us

 I include it here for historical reference.

 North is at roughly 7 o’clock in this diagram.
 The airport was east (left) of this cantonment area, or housing compound.
-Our own barracks, J-1, was north of this compound (below this digram) as were the trailers housing the GDF Group commander (and, if I recall correctly, key staffers), but we secured this compound as well as the airport and our own barracks.
+Our own barracks, J-1, was north of this compound (below this diagram) as were the trailers housing the GDF Group commander (and, if I recall correctly, key staffers), but we secured this compound as well as the airport and our own barracks.

 Several of the cinderblock buildings had wrap-around balconies.
 The French, accustomed to places where the other guys hate them, hung chain-link fence from their roof and balconies.
 That would have forced the shaped charges of RPGs to go off prematurely, before striking the building itself.
 We sandbagged the balconies at J-1, in case we had to fight from there.